10 – City Streets

 Every generation yields at least one dance craze.
-In the 1950’s and 1960’s there were multiple dance crazes that shook things up for teens from coast to coast.
-In 1962, Carole King and Gerry Goffin part in contributing to the dance craze madness by writing the “Loco-Motion,” for their babysitter Little Eva.
+In the 1950s and 1960s there were multiple dance crazes that shook things up for teens from coast to coast.
+In 1962, Carole King and Gerry Goffin part in contributed to the dance craze madness by writing the “Loco-Motion,” for their babysitter Little Eva.
 The song became a huge hit for the trio as it reached the No. 1 spot on the Billboard music charts.

-A little over ten years later, the popular rock band Grand Funk Railroad scored another to Number 1 hit with their version of the Loco-Motion.
-And of course three times the charm, because in 1987, Kylie Minogue’s recording of the song reached No.3 on the Billboard music charts.
+A little over ten years later, the popular rock band Grand Funk Railroad scored another Number 1 hit with their version of the “Loco-Motion.”
+And of course, three times the charm, because in 1987, Kylie Minogue’s recording of the song reached No.3 on the Billboard music charts.

 # 8 – Oh No Not My Baby